 - Sharing special skills in a mentor program

-The Parents Club is a sub-committee of our School Council and consists of a group of school parents who wish to work together for the welfare and interests of all children at the school.
-All parents are automatically included as members of the Parent Club, however attendance at meetings is optional.
-All parents are welcome to attend meetings and participate in this and other School Council sub-committees.
-The Parents Club provides parents with the opportunity to meet and discuss educational and welfare issues affecting the children.
+The Parents and Friends group consists of a group of school parents who wish to work together for the welfare and interests of all children at the school.
+All parents are automatically included as members of the Parent and Friends, however attendance at meetings is optional.
+The Parents and Friends provides parents with the opportunity to meet and discuss educational and welfare issues affecting the children.
 This is an excellent way for new parents to become involved in the School community.

-The broad aims of the Parents Club are to:
+The broad aims of the Parents and Friends are to:

 - Provide teachers and pupils with additional aids and amenities to those provided by the Department of Education and Training